My Husband’s First Furniture Makeover

 Filling Scratches And Dings

-Then I used wood filler to fill the smaller scratches and dings on the dresser, and a few spots on the Bondo-ed areas.
-Learn about the best wood fillers for furniture here.
+Then, I used wood filler to fill the smaller scratches and dings and a few spots on the Bondo-ed areas.
+Here are more best wood fillers for furniture you can use!

-After the wood filler was dry, I sanded the wood filler down, and scuff-sanded the rest of the dresser.
-Read this post to learn about the importance of sanding before painting furniture.
+After it was dry, I sanded it down and scuff sanded the rest of the piece.
+You can learn about the importance of sanding before painting furniture here.

 And then I vacuumed everything off and wiped it down with a tack cloth to get all the dust off.